lucerion/pub_sub_hub/apps/observer/README.md

 # Observer

-Service that observes a resource changes
+A service that observes a resource changes